 Our last installation revolved around the scent of extinct plants.
 The installation "Resurrecting the Sublime" by Christina Agapakis, Alexandra Daisy Ginsberg and Sissel Tolaas allowed visitors to smell extinct flowers that have been eradicated by colonial activities.
 The exhibition not only offered an unexpected glimpse into what has been lost, but also challenged us to reflect on our own actions...

-The sublime of experiencing nature: reduced by human hands to fragile remnants in a herbarium, the sensory revival of this long-extinct plant reveals not only the romantic experience of the immense beauty of nature, but also the irrevocable consequences of our human actions – now and in the future.
+The sublime of experiencing nature: reduced by human hands to fragile remnants in a herbarium, the sensory revival of this long-extinct plant revealed not only the romantic experience of the immense beauty of nature, but also the irrevocable consequences of our human actions – now and in the future.

-On granite stones, visitors to the BIOTOPIA Lab were able to take in the smell of Leucadendron grandiflorum (Salisb.)
+Sitting on granite stones, visitors to the BIOTOPIA Lab were able to take in the smell of Leucadendron grandiflorum (Salisb.)
 R. Br. emanating from a scent booth.
 A brief visualization graphically approximated the plant's habitat.
 Originally native to Africa, this shrub was last seen as a living plant in 1806 in the garden of a private collector in London.
 Since then, it has been considered extinct.

 More than a century later, scientists have extracted "olfactory genes" from the fragile remains.
 With their help, Sissel Tolaas was able to reconstruct how the extinct shrub might have smelled.
 Nevertheless, the plant remains irretrievably lost, a fact that the sensory experience of "Resurrecting the Sublime" directly conveys to visitors.
 The extinction of species thus becomes downright tangible and raises the question of how it came about and how we will deal with it.
 In addition to the installation, a six-minute documentary film explained the genesis of the artwork.